The Bankrate promise

 6. Automate your goals

-Rather than trying to remember to set aside money for a goal, consider setting up automatic transfers and deductions.
-You can create automatic transfers from a checking account to a savings account to occur on the same day each week or month, creating a situation where you don’t have to remember to make the move and take a separate action.
+Rather than trying to remember to set aside money for a goal, consider using automatic transfers and deductions.
+You can create automatic transfers from a checking account to a savings account to occur on the same day each week or month, so you don’t have to remember to make the transfer each time.

-Brian Walsh, Jr., CFS, and senior financial advisor at Walsh & Nicholson Financial Group, points out that automatically moving the money helps it stay out of sight so you don’t spend it.
+Brian Walsh, Jr., CFS, and senior financial advisor at Walsh & Nicholson Financial Group, says that automatically moving the money helps it stay out of sight so you don’t spend it.

 Walsh also recommends using an investment account when it makes sense for your situation.